-As a Lead Independent Director, Michael Gray (appointed on 28 November 2016) leads and co-ordinates the activities of the independent directors.
+As a Lead Independent Director, Michael Gray leads and co-ordinates the activities of the Independent Directors.
 He is the principal liaison on board issues between the Independent Directors and the Chairman.
-The Independent Directors hold informal meetings as and when required without the presence of Management and the non-independent directors.
+The Independent Directors hold informal meetings as and when required without the presence of management and the Non-Independent Directors.
 He is also available to attend to shareholders' queries.
-During the year a number of meetings were held by the independent directors without management and non-independent directors.